-6. The funds have designated years of maturity ranging from 2023 to 2032 and will terminate on or about December 15th for the investment-grade/high yield.
-In connection with such termination. each fund will make a cash distribution to then-current shareholders of its net assets after making appropriate provisions for any liabilities of the fund.
+6. The funds have designated years of maturity ranging from 2024 to 2033 and will terminate on or about December 15th for the investment-grade, high yield and municipal bond series of their respective maturity year.
+In connection with such termination, each fund will make a cash distribution to then-current shareholders of its net assets after making appropriate provisions for any liabilities of the fund.
 The funds do not seek to return any predetermined amount at maturity.
 During the final year of maturity, bonds held by the funds will mature and proceeds will be reinvested cash and cash equivalents, including without limitation US Treasury bills and investment-grade commercial paper for the high yield corporate ETFs.
+For the municipal ETFs, their proceeds will be reinvested in cash and cash equivalents. including without limitation Variable Rate Demand Obligations (VRDOs) and interest-baring cash; however, in some circumstances, such as limited supply, additional instruments may be used.
 See the prospectus for more information.
 The funds will terminate without requiring additional approval by its board or shareholders.
 The board may change the termination date to an earlier or later date without shareholder approval if determined the change to be in the best interest of the fund.
 See the prospectus for more information about the funds' termination.